 - Mathematics

 - · Applied Mathematics

 - Financial Actuarial Mathematics

 - Mathematics/Applied Science

-- Mathematics for Teaching
+- · Mathematics for Teaching

 - Mathematics/Economics

 Students who complete the specialization will receive a notation on their diploma.
-Mathematics/Economics majors interested in a Specialization in Computing must follow the specialization offered through the mathematics department.
+Mathematics/Economics majors interested in a Specialization in Computing must follow the specialization offered through the Mathematics Department.

 Students planning to complete the Specialization in Computing must petition to add this program to their major after completing PIC 10B.
-Petitions should be filed with the Student Services Office in MS 6356.
+Petitions should emailed to the Student Services Office at ugrad@math.ucla.edu.

-Students who have added the Specialization in Computing to their major and choose to graduate before completing the specialization must officially drop the program by filing a petition in MS 6356.
+Students who have added the Specialization in Computing to their major and choose to graduate before completing the specialization must officially drop the program by emailing a petition to the Student Services Office at ugrad@math.ucla.edu.